The club offers a wide choice of on-road and off-road rides:

 The Tuesday rides are sociable weekly gatherings, meeting normally at noon in a nominated rural pub, for lunch.
 Riders make their own way to and from the pub, although informal groups often form and ride together and some may use trains to help get to more distant venues.

-The Wednesday rides are held every other week.
+The Wednesday day rides are held every week.
 Riders meet typically at a café or garden centre outside Reading from 10:30 – 11:00 having made their own way there.
 The ride departs at 11:00 to cycle onwards to a lunch destination, before returning to Reading.
-Round trip distances vary, but typically can be 50-70 miles.
+Round trip distances vary but can be up to 50-70 miles, especially in the summer.

 Wednesday evening rides